zhewenshen/cs3821-search-algorithms/README.md

 # Search Algorithms

-This document contains implementations and benchmarks for several search algorithms including BFS, DFS, Dijkstra's, and A* algorithms, specifically designed for COMP3821.
+This document contains implementations and benchmarks for several search algorithms including `BFS`, `DFS`, `Dijkstra's`, and `A*` algorithms for COMP3821.

 ## Features
 - **Scripts for Visualization**: Visualize how each algorithm explores the search space.